 Some active ingredients in pesticides don’t take effect until they’ve been ingested by the target pest.
 Blood anticoagulant in bait rodenticides only takes effect once it passes the digestive system into the bloodstream of the target rat or mouse.

-If you live in Brevard, Broward or Palm Beach County, Florida and are in need of pesticide treatment for your lawn, contact Price Termite & Pest Control today!
+If you live in Brevard, Indian River, Saint Lucie, Martin, Palm Beach or Broward County, Florida and are in need of pesticide treatment for your lawn, contact Price Termite & Pest Control today!